angelosolitario/Multiplayer-Tank-Game/README.md

 # Multiplayer Tank Game
 * Developed a tank game using Java and Java GUI
-* Implemented using Object Oriented Principles
+* Implemented using Object Oriented Principles in Java

 # Instructions